Be aware of the apps on your child’s cell phone.

 Teenagers and pre-teens are busy maturing and growing.
 Responsibilities increase and these young people are getting prepared for lives as young adults.
-As they make their way through the pre-teen and teen years they will go through the mind-field of 6 dangerous cell phone apps before they reach adulthood.
+As they make their way through the pre-teen and teen years they will go through the mind-field of some potentially dangerous cell phone apps before they reach adulthood.

 It doesn’t matter what kind of phone your child has. iPhones, as well as androids, have plenty of apps that can cause problems.
 (I know I have missed some of the current apps.
 Please feel free to place new apps in the comment section of this post.)